At EUIPO we work with ideas, with reputations, with the shape of things to come.

 Apart from the long-term vision set out in the Strategic Plan, each year the Office prepares a work programme describing the activities and deliverables defined for that year.
 The results and achievements are then reported in our annual report.

-At EUIPO we finance all our operations through registration fees without imposing any burden on the European Union or its taxpayers
+The EUIPO enjoys legal, administrative and financial autonomy.
+All its operations are financed through registration fees without imposing any burden on the European Union or its taxpayers.

 |Reports on budgetary and financial management Show|